 The Company provides cleaning services to over 550 public schools in Italy pursuant to individual contracts with such schools (the "CONSIP School Contracts"), each governed by framework agreements awarded in November 2013 pursuant to a public tender process (the "CONSIP School Framework Agreement").
 The Italian Competition Authority (the "ICA") issued a decision on December 22, 2015 (the "ICA Decision") that the Company and three other competitors violated antitrust rules in the public tender process, assessing fines against the Company and such other competitors.
 The original fine against the Company was €48.5 million.
 Following a series of further administrative and court decisions, the Company's fine was reduced to €14.7 million (due to the lesser degree of the infringement than originally assumed), payable in 30 equal monthly installments starting in May 2017.
-The Company has appealed the decisions before the Italian Supreme Court on technical and jurisdictional grounds, and a decision is expected in 18 to 24 months.
+The Company had appealed the decisions before the Italian Supreme Court on technical and jurisdictional grounds, but the Court did not decide on the facts at issue because it rejected the appeal as a whole with decision dated January 18, 2019.
 CONSIP also terminated the CONSIP School Framework Agreement in November 2016, which decision the Company appealed in the Civil Court of Rome (and such appeal is still pending).
 Despite the termination of the CONSIP School Framework Agreement, the CONSIP School Contracts are expected to remain in force until June 30, 2019 pursuant to Law 205/2017.

 In addition, the Company could be excluded, on a case by case basis by public contracting entities arranging the applicable tender or upon a decision of an administrative court following a claim by competitors suing to prevent our participation in a tender, from we believe only public school cleaning tenders over a period not exceeding three years.
-For illustrative purposes, such a general exclusion could result in a potential loss in annual revenues and EBITDA of approximately €43 million and €4.3 million, respectively (assuming the new framework agreement has the approximate value of the prior CONSIP School Framework Agreement), for a period of approximately 4 to 5 years in respect of such school cleaning tenders in the event that the Company is rendered ineligible to participate in all public school cleaning tenders, including for a new school framework agreement
+For illustrative purposes, such a general exclusion could result in a potential loss in annual revenues and EBITDA of approximately €43 million and €4.3 million, respectively (assuming the new framework agreement has the approximate value of the prior CONSIP School Framework Agreement), for a period of approximately 4 to 5 years in respect of such school cleaning tenders in the event that the Company is rendered ineligible to participate in all public school cleaning tenders, including for a new school framework agreement.